zeerayne/HyDE/CONTRIBUTING.md

    - For fork this repository, click the **Fork** button in the top right corner of this page or click [here](https://github.com/HyDE-Project/HyDE/fork).

+> [!NOTE]
-   > **Note for first-time contributors:** All new contributors should start by submitting pull requests.
+> For first-time contributors:** All new contributors should start by submitting pull requests.
 After demonstrating consistent high-quality contributions through PRs, you may be considered for a collaborator role as described in [TEAM_ROLES.md](https://github.com/HyDE-Project/HyDE/blob/master/TEAM_ROLES.md).
 Direct repository access is granted selectively based on contribution history.

 2. Clone your forked repository to your local machine.